 - 10.6.
-Warwickshire County Council, through Policy EVCI3 of its Electric Vehicle Charging (EVC) Infrastructure Strategy 2017-2026 requires districts and boroughs to ensure policies require the inclusion of electric charging infrastructure.
+Warwickshire County Council, through Policy EVCI3 of its Electric Vehicle Charging (EVC) Infrastructure Strategy 2017-202614 requires districts and boroughs to ensure policies require the inclusion of electric charging infrastructure.
 SDC's Core Strategy identifies this in Policy CS.26, encouraging the provision of electric charging points for low emission vehicles. - 10.7.
 Policy BINDP12 seeks to ensure new development includes EVC both within the curtilage of new dwellings and in communal/on-street car parking areas.
-The provision of EVC in the latter should be well-sited so as to avoid street clutter and be safe for all users e.g. by avoiding trip hazards for https://api.warwickshire.gov.uk/documents/WCCC-930-349 pedestrians and obstructions for road vehicles.
-Further guidance is available in Stratford-on-Avon District Council's Development Requirements Supplementary Planning Document.
+The provision of EVC in the latter should be well-sited so as to avoid street clutter and be safe for all users e.g. by avoiding trip hazards for pedestrians and obstructions for road vehicles.
+Further guidance is available in Stratford-on-Avon District Council's Development Requirements Supplementary Planning Document. - 10.8.
+The provision of public transport in the village and wider designated neighbourhood area remains inadequate and fails to serve the needs of the village.
+With a growing village population, this need increases for services to access urban centres, medical facilities, particularly as the population ages.
+Residential expansion also brings more school aged children, and these will need to travel outside of the village for their secondary education.